 Anna Bassett, Lead Technical Advisor, is a professionally qualified and highly experienced sustainable livestock specialist with extensive knowledge and skills across a wide range of farmed species.
 Anna has proven success in a range of areas from practical farm management to project management and consultancy with excellent ability in provision and dissemination of information.
 Anna has a degree in agriculture, 10 years experience as a farm manager overseeing a range of species and cropping enterprises, four years experience working for the UK’s largest organic certifier – the Soil Association, and now offers advice, support and technical training for the AWA program.

-Katie Baumer, Communications Associate, is a proud New Jersey native and loyal Terps fan.
+Katie Baumer, Communications Coordinator, is a proud New Jersey native and loyal Terps fan.
 Before joining AWA in April 2012, she worked at a PR firm in New York.
 She is excited to use her communication background to help grow the message of AWA and communicate the benefits of sustainable farming and importance of high-welfare treatment of farm animals to the public.
 As a University of Maryland, College Park graduate with a B.A. in Communication and Psychology, she's thrilled to return to the D.C. area and embark on her new career combining both her personal interests and professional skill set.

 Dr. Jennifer Burton, DVM, Auditor, earned her DVM at the University of Illinois College of Veterinary Medicine.
 Prior to that, Dr. Burton worked for ten years in human healthcare including rural emergency response, farm rescue and hospital care.
 Her medical training builds on a Bachelor's degree in Ecology to create a focus on sustainable medicine and food systems.
 Dr. Burton's veterinary interests lie at the intersection of food animal medicine and public health, and include alternative livestock systems, integrative medicine, occupational health for producers and production animals, and ecosystem health.
 In addition to private veterinary practice, she works with the Army Corps of Engineers to conduct ecological research using agent-based modeling.
 She also teaches undergraduate, graduate, and veterinary students and community members in topic areas relating to sustainable food systems and integrative medicine.
 Dr. Burton founded and currently advises the student branch of the American Holistic Veterinary Medical Association, and serves the AHVMA as a committee chair.